Global anomalies in $6D$ gauged supergravities: Introduction

 In analyzing the consequences of the global anomaly cancellation in the $R$-symmetry gauged theory for $n_T=1$, we shall find a constraint on the total number of vector fields, $n_V$, given by

 In particular, the requirement that the charge lattice should be unimodular, as derived by Seiberg and Taylor in \cite{Seiberg:2011dr}, leads to the above conditions on the number of vector-multiplets $n_V$.
-It is remarkable that a unique dimension of the gauge group arises in the case of $Sp(1)_R$ gauging.
+It is remarkable that the dimension of the gauge group in the case of $Sp(1)_R$ gauging is greatly restricted.
 Furthermore, the derivation of these constraints crucially depends on the presence of $R$-symmetry gauging, and indeed they are absent for the $R$-symmetry ungauged models.

 This paper is organized as follows.
 In Sec.~2, we briefly review the structure of the known local anomaly-free $R$-symmetry gauged $6D$ supergravities, and their anomaly polynomials.
 In this section we also present new additions to this family.
 In Sec.~\ref{sec:global_anomalies} we review the criteria for global anomaly freedom as formulated in\cite{Monnier:2018cfa}, and apply these criteria to the models described in Sec.~2.
 We also derive the constraint \eqref{ncs} on the number of vector fields.
 Sec.~5 contains a brief summary and further comments.
 The appendix, provided by Yuji Tachikawa, provides the computation of the spin bordism group $\Omega_7^{\rm Spin} (BG)$ for $G$ mentioned above.